 Prospective Environmental Sciences Students

-If you are interested in majoring in Environmental Sciences and studying abroad, we would encourage you to first explore programs by attending the Study Abroad Fair, visiting the Program Search on the International Academic Programs (IAP) website, and/or scheduling a meeting with an IAP advisor.
+If you are interested in majoring in Environmental Sciences and studying abroad, we would encourage you to first explore programs by attending the Study Abroad Fair, visiting the Program Search on the UW Study Abroad website, and/or scheduling a meeting with a UW Study Abroad advisor.

 After exploring programs, we would recommend that you schedule an advising appointment with one of our Environmental Sciences advisors to discuss programs of interests, course considerations, and any circumstances related to your goals.
 Even if you are not ready to declare yet, we encourage you to meet with one of us prior to studying abroad.